KayLerch/alexa-skills-kit-states-java/README.md

 ### Propagate Alexa session state to a _AWS IoT thing shadow_
 You can not only use handlers to persist states but also to propagate it.
-By propagating state to an AWS IoT thing shadow you interact with things easily
+By propagating state to an AWS IoT thing shadow you interact with physical things easily
 ```java
 AlexaStateHandler handler = new AWSIoTStateHandler(session);
 User bob = handler.readModel(User.class, "Bob").orElse(handler.createModel(User.class, "Bob"));